godotengine/godot-docs/learning/step_by_step/scenes_and_nodes.rst

 Nodes
 -----

 But let's start with the basics.
-A node is a fundamental building block for creating a game.
-A node:
+Nodes are fundamental building blocks for creating a game.
+As mentioned above, a node can perform a variety of specialized functions.
+However, any given node always has the following attributes:

--  Has a name.
+-  It has a name.
--  Has editable properties.
+-  It has editable properties.
--  Can receive a callback to process every frame.
+-  It can receive a callback to process every frame.
--  Can be extended (to have more functions).
+-  It can be extended (to have more functions).
--  Can be added to other nodes as children.
+-  It can be added to other nodes as children.

 .. image:: img/tree.png